pingcap/docs-tidb-operator/en/pause-sync-of-tidb-cluster.md

         ...
     ```

-3. Execute the following command to confirm the sync status of a TiDB cluster. `${pod_name}` is the name of tidb-controller-manager Pod, and `${namespace}` is the namespace of TiDB Operator.
+3. To confirm the sync status of a TiDB cluster, execute the following command. `${pod_name}` is the name of tidb-controller-manager Pod, and `${namespace}` is the namespace of TiDB Operator.

     {{< copyable "shell-regular" >}}